6 Ways to Calm Dementia Fidgeting Hands

 3. Help with household chores

-These aren’t necessarily real chores, but activities that mimic the chores they used to do.
+These aren't necessarily actual chores but activities that mimic the chores they used to do.

-These types of activities also give a sense of accomplishment and feeling that they’re contributing to the household.
+These activities also give a sense of accomplishment and a feeling that they contribute to the household.

 • Smooth crumpled tissue paper – get some colorful tissue paper and crumple each piece.
 Show them the crumpled pieces and ask for help smoothing them out.